Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations and end-users.

+## [1.22.0] - 2024-08-30

+There's a backwards incompatible change to prepare for the next Django LTS (5.2): The setting `STATICFILES_STORAGE` has been replaced with `STORAGES`.
+If `STATICFILES_STORAGE` has been changed from the provided default in a deployment, it will have to be updated.
+See `STORAGES["staticfiles"]` in for instance `argus.site.settings.base`.

+Changing ticket urls in bulk now sends out change events, behaving like other bulk changes.
+This means there will be an overall increase in events if bulk changing tickets is common.

 ## [1.21.0] - 2024-08-20

 The "description" field on Incident is now editable via API.